Five turns of the screw

 The present paper proposes a CADS-based analysis of European Parliament speeches, by merging (C)DA theoretical constructs (inspired by Laclau and Mouffe 1985) and CL tools.
 In this fashion, the European Comparable and Parallel Corpus of Parliamentary Speeches Archive (ECPC) is examined along synchronic and diachronic, quantitative and qualitative lines, in an inductive study that commutes from the micro-text to the macro-context.

 - 3.CL tools

 - 5.1.The first turn of the screw: A (static) snapshot of EP_en

 - 5.2The second turn of the screw: A moving image of EP_en

 - 5.3The third turn of the screw: A qualitative cut

 - 5.4The fourth turn of the screw: The political axis

 - 5.5Into the macro-context

 Cited by 1 other publications

-This list is based on CrossRef data as of 18 september 2021.
+This list is based on CrossRef data as of 19 january 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
 Any errors therein should be reported to them.